jmcameron/compnent_permissions_test/README.md

 ```

 In this case, the installer would first check to see if the 'Author' group has
 the required permission.
 If it does, it would be used.
-If not, a warning
+If not, no warning
-message would be given and the search would continue.
+message would be given and the search for a group with that permission would
+continue.

 Note that the test component could be something other than 'com_content':